twitchyliquid64/subshard/README.md

  * Entirely separate chrome instance - no sharing of cookies / history / local storage / extensions.
  * Bright red color theme means it is always obvious which chrome you are in.
  * Serverside domain blacklists can help to prevent accidental browsing to certain sites, or prevent traffic hitting certain domains (eg: ad domains).
- * Automatically forward traffic to specific domains to another SOCKS/HTTP/HTTPS proxy.
-These rules are defined by regexes on the server.
+ * Automatically forward traffic on specific domains to another SOCKS/HTTP/HTTPS proxy.
+These rules are defined by regexes on the server (see: Forwarders).
  * Multiple user support
  * We have an extension - `subshard guard` - that hacks in basic first-party isolation for Tor domains.
 This is the one feature of Firefox that I miss.

+## Downsides

+ * Less tried-and-tested than the Tor browser.
+ * Tor traffic is generated on the server, so we must trust the Server.

 ## Installation